thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 It looks mostly the same.
 Except when we have an unsolved unifier we call `tyvar_for_unifier` to convert it and then return a `Type::Var` instead of a `Type::Unifier`.

-# Inferring Item Calls
+# Item type inference

-Phew, that was a lot of refactoring.
+Phew, that's enough refactoring.
 That'll show me for having a fundamental misunderstandings about type checking.
 With that out of the way we can finally add some new functionality.

 Items are fundamentally different from our existing variables.
-Variables represent explicitly local variables (they must be bound by a `fun` node somewhere in our AST).
+Variables explicitly represent local variables.
+They must be bound by a `fun` node somewhere in our `AST`.
-This is not the case for our items, because they are top level definitions, they can come from anywhere and in fact **cannot** be bound by a `fun` node in our AST.
+Whereas items must not be local, they cannot be bound by a `fun` node in our `AST`.
 Accordingly, we'll give items their own identifier:

 ```rs
 #[derive(PartialEq, Eq, PartialOrd, Ord, Clone, Copy, Debug, Hash)]
 pub struct ItemId(pub usize);
 ```

 `ItemId` looks exactly the same as `Var`, but because it's a different type we can't get them confused with each other.
-Since `ItemId` is a new type we'll need a new AST variant to hold an `ItemId`:
+Since `ItemId` is a new type, it will need a new AST variant `Item`:

 ```rs
 #[derive(Debug, PartialEq, Eq)]